 Will Kim grew up in the Korean American Presbyterian Church (KAPC) in Southern California and has been attending United Reformed Church of North America (URCNA) churches since 2003.
 After moving to Colorado Springs in 2006, the Kims commuted with others to Coram Deo Reformation Church in Denver until Covenant United Reformed Church (Colorado Springs) began in 2011.
 Will currently serves as a Sunday school teacher at Covenant URC and has previously served as an elder.
-Will and his wife, Olga, have three children.
-Two have graduated from ECA and their youngest is currently in high school at ECA.
+Will and his wife, Olga, have three children who have all graduated from ECA.
 Will has also had the pleasure of coaching junior high and elementary basketball at ECA.
 Will enjoys spending time with his family, hiking, tennis, basketball, and rock climbing.

 Greg Mann is a native of Colorado Springs.
-He and his wife, Catherine, have five children — two ECA graduates and three currently attending high school at ECA.
+He and his wife, Catherine, have five children — four ECA graduates and their youngest is currently attending high school at ECA.
 They spent a number of years as students with Collegium Study Center before enrolling full time at ECA.
 Greg is a charter member of Springs Reformed Church (RPCNA) and currently serves as an elder there.
 Greg works as an Integrated Circuit Design Engineer (electronics) at Broadcom.

 With a background primarily in human resources, Mark was introduced to classical education over 20 years ago.
 From 2006-2010, he served as elementary principal and secondary teacher at a classical Christian school in Kansas City.
 In 2010, his family moved to Colorado Springs where he assumed the role of Human Resources Director for the Association of Christian Schools International (ACSI).
-Currently, Mark is Human Resources Director for Dr. James Dobson Family Institute and serves as an adjunct instructor at Colorado Christian University.
+Mark formerly worked for the Dobson Family Institute and currently serves as an adjunct instructor at Colorado Technical University.
 He has a Master of Arts in Human Resources Development and a Bachelor of Arts in Speech Communications.
 Mark and his wife, Pam, and youngest daughter, Molly, attend Village Seven Presbyterian Church where he is a ruling elder.